OCHA-DAP/ocha-anticipy/docs/source/index.rst

 User Guide
 ----------

-This section includes background information on AA Toolbox, how to get started, and detailed guides on the individual data sources plus any additional functionality.
+This section includes background information on the AA Toolbox, how to get started, and detailed guides on the individual data sources plus any additional functionality.